Andyargueasae/chloroscan/docs/source/main/inputs_and_outputs.rst

 Inputs and Outputs
 ===================

+After giving a brief command for running ChloroScan, we here explain the inputs and outputs for ChloroScan, and talk about steps in the workflow in more details.
+We also give some tips for users to check their data and results.

 Overall ChloroScan takes the following inputs:
     - Metagenomic assembly in fasta format (required): configured by ``--Inputs-assembly``
     - Depth profile in tabular format (required ``tsv``, mutually exclusive with the next): configured by ``--Inputs-depth-profile``